Blood Cholesterol Living With

 Learn how to stay safe while taking statins

 Statins are the most common medicine used to treat high blood cholesterol.
-Learn some tips to stay safe if your doctor gives you statins.
+Learn some tips to stay safe if your healthcare provider gives you statins:

 - Take your statin medicine as prescribed.
-You should not stop taking this medicine on your own, because that can increase your risk for a repeat event or even death.
-Ask your doctor if you have any concerns about your medicine or if you would like to stop or change to a different treatment.
+You should not stop taking this medicine on your own since that can lead to a serious problem or even cause death.
+Ask your provider if you have any concerns about your medicine or if you would like to stop or change to a different treatment.

-- Ask your doctor what medicines, nutritional supplements, or foods you should avoid.
-Some of these can interact with statins to cause serious side effects or make them less effective.
+- Ask your provider what medicines, nutritional supplements, or foods you should avoid.
+Some of these can interact with statins and cause serious side effects or make statins less effective.
 For example, grapefruit (fresh or as juice) affects how your liver breaks down some statins.

-- Tell your doctor about any symptoms or side effects.
+- Tell your provider about any symptoms or side effects.
 Sometimes, people report muscle problems while taking statins.
-If you start having muscle pain, your doctor may order a blood test to look for muscle damage.
+If you start having muscle pain, your provider may order a blood test to look for muscle damage.
 The pain may go away if you switch to a different statin.
 Muscle damage with statins is rare, and your muscles may heal when you switch to a different medicine.

-- If you are planning to become pregnant, talk to your doctor about your options.
-You should stop taking statins about three months before getting pregnant.
+- If you are planning to become pregnant, talk to your provider about your options.
+You should stop taking statins about 3 months before getting pregnant.
 Also, you should not take statins if you are breastfeeding.